guikarai/QSA-LinuxONE/index.md

 [This section](https://github.com/guikarai/QSA-LinuxONE/blob/main/sample-data-collection.md) will drive you through the process to collect sample and/or one time configuration dumps for validation.

 Once content of configuaration dumps is validated with your IBM TEL expert, you can proceed with Step 2.
-It will be about collecting various set of logs during 24 hours.
+It will be about collecting various set of logs during up to 24 hours.

 ### Step 2 - 04-24H hours logs dumps